johnsonfoo/johnsonfoo/README.md

 ### Hi there 👋 I'm Johnson Foo,

-A Data Science student passionate about Big Data.
+A Data Science student passionate about Big Data .
 I like automating things, building pipelines, exploring scalability problems and improving efficiency and performance.
-I am a Strong Believer in 📜 open source, :cloud: Cloud computing, :new: Innovation and Automation :robot:
+I am a Strong Believer in 📜 Open Source, :cloud: Cloud Computing, :new: Innovation and Automation :robot:

 - 🔭 I’m currently working on: